École Socrates-Démosthène: Socrates III, Roxboro

+Socrates IV, St-Hubert

 In 1985, the H.C.M. agreed to build not only an elementary school (which would be the 4th campus built by the community) but also a community center that would be able to serve the full population of the South-Shore region.
 The building has a church, 18 classrooms (including a daycare center), a multimedia room, a library, a cafeteria, a gym, and many administrative offices.
 Today, the school consists of about 100 students.